Carsonian/nixos-config/README.md

 - 🪶 **Lightweight**: Using only a window manager and lightweight utilities keeps memory usage low and the system unbloated.

-- 🎨 **Customizable**: Leveraging the power of Linux and Hyprland, this configuration offers extensive customization options, allowing you to tailor your setup to your preferences.
+- 🎨 **Customizable**: By changing the base16 theme most programs will update to use that colorscheme.
+Config wise all programs are and can be configured via home manager in one place.

 ## 🚀 Installation